 BA in Sociology (with distinction), UW-Madison, 2013

-Hoppe, Alexander D. (In Press).
+Hoppe, A. D. 2020.
 “Coordinating Transnational Futurework in Fashion Design.”
 Socio-Economic Review.

-*Nominated for all-academy Carolyn Dexter Award for Best International Paper, Academy of Management, 2019
+- Nominated for the 2019 all-academy Carolyn Dexter Award for Best International Paper, Academy of Management

-*Nominated for Best Student-Led Paper Award, Managerial and Organizational Cognition Division, Academy of Management, 2019
+- Nominated for the 2019 Best Student-Led Paper Award, Managerial and Organizational Cognition Division, Academy of Management